Developer Guide

 Diagram 3.1.2: Class diagram for classes involved in the assign feature of the Model component

-Here below is an example usage scenario and how the assign
+Here below is an example usage scenario and how the assign feature works at each step:

 -